 … or no justice

-Volker Beck, former Green party Bundestag member and LGBT rights campaigner, tweeted that he was "sad and angry" following Lauinger's death.
+Volker Beck, former Green Party member of the Bundestag and LGBT rights campaigner, tweeted that he was "sad and angry" following Lauinger's death.
 "What a happy, optimistic, and clever person.
 He wanted his dignity to be recognized by the state, and the law by [Justice Minister] Heiko Maas, and the CDU, CSU, and the SPD refused him," he wrote.
 "He'll be swinging on in heaven.
 I'm sure of it."

 Beck, who met Lauinger several times, remembered him as a "very intelligent person with esprit and humor.
 He had a combative optimism, and he wanted his story to help make this rehabilitation finally happen," he told DW.
 "He had such an unusual story, with this continuity of persecution from the time of National Socialism to the Federal Republic.
 He made his contribution by telling that story, and doing what he could to make sure that as many people as possible heard it."